apereo/cas/development/installation/Configuring-Authentication-Components.md

 ######`PrefixSuffixPrincipalNameTransformer`
 Transforms the user id by adding a postfix or suffix.

-######`SwitchCasePrincipalNameTransformer`
+######`ConvertCasePrincipalNameTransformer`
-A transformer that switches the form uid to either lowercase or uppercase.
+A transformer that converts the form uid to either lowercase or uppercase.
 The result is also trimmed.
 The transformer is also able to accept and work on the result of a previous transformer that might have modified the uid, such that the two can be chained.

 ### PrincipalResolver Components